 - o The independence of the auditing company or the responsible auditor in the preparation and presentation of the annual financial statements is not guaranteed in the long term.
 Consulting activities are not sufficiently proven (if necessary also by negative declaration) to determine independence. - o The auditor responsible is not explicitly named in the annual report.
 Indirect mention via the auditor's report is not sufficient. - o The responsible auditor has been appointed for more than 5 years.
-Information on the duration of the appointment of the auditing company and the responsible auditor shall be disclosed in the annual report or permanently on the website in advance, particulary after a term of five years.
+Information on the duration of the appointment of the auditing company and the responsible auditor shall be disclosed in the annual report or permanently on the website.